• Skip to primary navigation

 Reviewing your business’ routine, hours, and consumption is the starting point.

-RPP, TOU and Tiered Stats
+RPP, TOU, Tiered, and ULO Stats

 • The Ontario energy market has been deregulated since 1998.
 This means consumers can choose to get their electricity and natural gas at the market rate from competitive retailers.
 However, the ability to switch from different types of regulated plans (TOU and Tiered) was only made available in November 2020.